 Stevia (Low FODMAP)

 Stevia is a zero calorie sweetener that is extracted from the leaves of Stevia Rebaudiana plants (29).
 The sweetness in stevia leaves comes from the chemical compound Rebaudioside A (Reb A).
 Reb A is more than 200 times sweeter than sugar (29).
 Avoid stevia blends that contain inulin.
 The low FODMAP serve for stevia is 2 sachets or 2 grams.

 Sucralose is a calorie free sweetener that is up to 600 times sweeter than sugar (29).
 It is derived from sucrose and does not have a bitter aftertaste (29).
-Sucralose is considered low FODMAP, however there is evidence to suggest that sucralose could have a negative impact on gut bacteria (30).
+Sucralose is untested and not listed as high FODMAP at this stage, however there is evidence to suggest that sucralose could have a negative impact on gut bacteria (30).
 We suggest discussing the use of sucralose with your health care provider or dietitian.

 The low FODMAP diet is definitely not a sugar free diet and you can indulge in an occasional treat.
 Just make sure you choose from a low FODMAP sugar, syrup or sweetener.

 We know that taming your gut symptoms can be challenging but we’re here to help!
 We can support you through your journey from starting the low FODMAP diet to reintroducing FODMAPs and finding your food freedom in our Wellness Club.